If you are thinking about becoming an online course creator, the first few thoughts that run through your mind are

 - is selling courses online a good idea?

 As an an aspiring course creator, you’ve likely heard that the online course industry is a booming, soon-to-be $300+ billion industry.

 Everyone you follow seems to have an online course on something. 😉

 You believe you could join this trend and create a course that has a genuine impact on your audience.

-But… Is it worth your time?
+But still… is selling courses profitable?
 Will you make any revenue at all?
-If you do, just how much will you make exactly?
+If you do, just how much?

-You can make anywhere from $1000 to $100,000 or more per year with online courses.
+You can make anywhere from $1000 to $100,000 or more per year selling online courses.
 Your revenue is going to depend mostly on the amount of traffic that you can bring to your courses, your conversion rate, and the price of your courses.
 For example, if you get 10,000 students to your course page, and your conversion rate is 2% at a price of $89, then you make $17,800 in sales.